collenirwin/Cowboy/README.md

  - `/flip-coin` - Flips a coin, resulting in Heads or Tails.
  - `/random-wiki` - Gets a link to a random Wikipedia article.
  - `/random-street-view` - Gets a link to a random Google Maps Street View.
+ - `/random-shibe` - Gets a link to a random shibe image using the [shibe.online](https://shibe.online/) api.
+ - `/random-bird` - Gets a link to a random bird image using the [shibe.online](https://shibe.online/) api.
+ - `/random-cat` - Gets a link to a random cat image using the [shibe.online](https://shibe.online/) api.

 ### Running
 Running the following will start the bot, registering all commands to a guild: